How to Experience the Best Fall Foliage near Washington, DC

 Rock Creek Park

 You don’t even have to venture out of the city’s limits to take in the beauty of Rock Creek Park.
 This national park offers miles of tree-lined trails, but our favorite spot to take in nature’s beauty is without a doubt Boulder Bridge.
-If you want to experience this particular spot yourself, park at Rock Creek Park’s Nature Center and follow signs for the Boulder Bridge trail.
-This hike consists of a 3.1 mile loop that will provide you with a nice tour of the area’s diverse scenery.
+If you want to experience this particular spot yourself, park at Rock Creek Park’s Nature Center and follow the signs for the Boulder Bridge trail.
+This hike consists of a 3.1-mile loop that winds beneath a vibrant canopy of foliage.

 Logistics: Rock Creek Park is free to visit and open year-round during daylight hours.